 - Three valves, which are what you press to play different notes.
 Each valve also has its own valve slide to manipulate the pitch of the note you’re playing.

 - Bell is where the sound comes out of the trumpet.

 The trumpet is also one of the few instruments that need minimal assembly after storing.
 The most you have to do to assemble and disassemble your trumpet is to put in and remove the mouthpiece.
 Other instruments, such as the trombone and flute, need to have their bodies assembled and disassembled before playing and storing them.

 If you choose to play the trumpet, chances are you’ve seen someone play it professionally at a concert, a restaurant, or in a video online.
-Some accessories for the trumpet will make your life plenty easier.
+Some accessories for the trumpet will make your life much easier.

-You also want to purchase some valve oil to prevent the metal from rubbing against itself while your playing.
+You also want to purchase some valve oil to prevent the metal from rubbing against itself while you playing.
 This will keep your notes fluid and your trumpet living a long life.
 You’ll also want to buy some slide grease, a cleaning kit, and some lip balm.

 Bell covers are not only great for storage, but if you’re playing in a band, they reduce the number of aerosols you produce while playing the trumpet.
-This is important for kids playing in a school band to prevent spreading colds and viruses.
+This is important for kids playing in a school band to prevent the spreading of colds and viruses.
 Bell covers do not affect or distort the sound produced by the trumpet in any way.

 Learning Notes and Reading Sheet Music

 The next fundamental parts of learning how to play the trumpet are learning the notes and reading sheet music.
 Learning to play a new instrument is like learning a new language.
 If you already know how to play another instrument or read sheet music, this will be easier for you.
 If you don’t, there’s no need to worry; reading sheet music and learning notes is fairly simple.